blink1073/oct2py/README.rst

     $ pip install oct2py

-If using conda, it is available on conda forge:
+If using conda, it is available on conda-forge:

 .. code-block:: bash